seancdavis/sapwood-classic/docs/02-getting_started/03-production_environment.md

 Give It A Whirl
 ----------------

 At this point, you should be up and running in production.
 If you hit a bump along the way, [let us know](https://github.com/seancdavis/sapwood/issues/new).
 Otherwise, you're off to the races.
-Check out some of the other docs on how to use taproot.
+Check out some of the other docs on how to use sapwood.

 THIS WAS A LOT!!
 ----------------